 Economic and legal analyses support less expensive and sustainable alternatives to construction of a large diversion of this wild and free-flowing river.
 Cost-effective solutions, such as municipal and agricultural conservation and sustainable use of groundwater supplies could meet the region’s future water needs.
 Under the Act, New Mexico can receive over half of the federal subsidy to implement non-diversion alternatives to meet the future water demand of the region while maintaining the Gila’s instream flow and saving U.S. tax payers millions in an unnecessary and ecologically destructive project.

-The ISC holds quarterly public meetings to update stakeholders on progress to date and to solicit input.
-The ISC has developed a website to post workplans, scopes of work and deliverables for public access at www.nmawsa.org .
+The NM Interstate Stream Commission has developed a website to post workplans, scopes of work and deliverables for public access at www.nmawsa.org .

-What is GCC doing to save the Gila under the AWSA?
+What is GCC doing to protect the Gila under the AWSA?

 The Gila Conservation Coalition advocates for non-diversion alternatives as the cost-effective, common-sense solution for southwest New Mexico’s future water needs and to maintain a healthy Gila River at the same time.
-GCC serves on the AWSA Stakeholder Input Group and provides review and input to the planning process.
-We have commissioned an economic analysis of a proposed diversion project and non-diversion alternatives, including municipal conservation, agricultural conservation, and sustainable groundwater use.
+GCC has participated in the AWSA planning process since 2005, providing input and review of documents.

 What you can do to help save the Gila River